w3f/polkadot-wiki/docs/maintain-guides-society-kusama.md

 > vouch(who,value,tip)
 >
-> who - Which user you are vouching for
+> who - The user you are vouching for
 >
 > value - The value that the user would like to get when joining the society
 >